-If there is one thing that can be said about 30+describe the image
+If there is one thing that can be said about 30+

 eager-to-learn funeral directors in a single room, it is that great ideas flow.
 As one of the presenters on this year’s Funeral Business & Technology Workshop Cruise, I have to say that I am thrilled with the amount of excellent ideas that came from such a great group of funeral directors.
 They joined us from all over North America – from Florida, Connecticut, Massachusetts; and all parts of Canada and some even further afield.
 So much was learned—I want to share just a few things that our great group came up with!